 - The scalping has just begun.
-Deep into this process (often 6 months in) the buyer's team introduces the requirement for seller financing, over reaching reps and warranties, and a hold back escrow requirement of $150 K.
+Deep into this process (often six months in), the buyer's team introduces the requirement for seller financing, overreaching reps and warranties, and a hold-back escrow requirement of $150 K.

-- If the seller gives in, he likely has settled for a value 20% or more less than the original offer..
-The original offer, however,was a low-ball offer to begin with.
+- If the seller gives in, he likely has settled for a value of at least 20% less than the original offer.
+The original offer, however, was a lowball offer to begin with.
 If he capitulates, he may be accepting a price that is substantially below what a soft auction process conducted by an M&A firm would have produced.

 The Seller Gives In

 - The other alternative is that the seller walks away from the deal after investing six months of time into the process.
-The buyer is counting on the seller protecting his investment in the process and settling for a deeply discounted transaction value.
+The buyer is counting on the seller to protect his investment in the process and settle for a deeply discounted transaction value.

 - The business has likely suffered during the process because the owner devoted much of his time to selling the business and spent less time running the business.
 The damage will likely continue on for some time due to the loss of momentum.

 - Remember that the buyer was engaged in the same process with 2 or 3 other prospective acquisitions and is counting on at least one of them trying to salvage what has now become a bargain sale.